nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `delete event`, `delete event -id x -eid 1`, `delete event -id 1 -eid x`, `...` (where x is larger than the size of contacts/events)<br>
        Expected: Similar to previous test cases.

+1. Deleting event while contact list is being filtered
+    1. Prerequisites: Filter the list of contacts either by calling `list contact -t [SOME_TAG]` or `find [SOME KEYWORD]`.
+       Use the `list events` command to open a new events window showing all events (without the contacts).

+    1. Test case: `delete event -id 1 -eid 1`, when no contact is shown<br>
+       Expected: No event is deleted.
+Error details shown in the status message.

+    1. Test case: `delete event -id 1 -eid 1`, when at least 1 contact is shown and there is at least 1 event in the first contact. <br>
+       Expected: The event will no longer be shown in the first contact of the filtered list.
+It will also be removed from the events list window.
+List will go back to showing all contacts.

+    1. Test case: `delete event -id 1 -eid 1`, when at least 1 contact is shown and there are no events in the first contact. <br>
+       Expected: No event is deleted.
+Error details shown in the status message.

 ### Adding tag

 1. Adding tag while all contacts is shown.
-    1. Prequisites: List all contacts using the list command.
+    1. Prequisites: List all contacts using the `list contact` command.
 At least one contact shown in the list.<br>

     1. Test case: `add tag -id 1 -t Frontend -t Java`<br>
     Expected: The new tags appear below the name of the first contact in the list.
 The list of tags added is shown in the status message.

     1. Test case: `add tag -id 0 -t Frontend`<br>
-    Expected: No tag add is added.
+    Expected: No tag is added.
 Error details shown in the status message.

     1. Test case: `add tag -id 1 -t HR representative`<br>
     Expected: No tag is added as tag name should not contain spaces.
 Error details shown in the status message.<br>

 1. Adding duplicate tag to a contact
-    1. Prequisites: List all contacts using the list command.
+    1. Prequisites: List all contacts using the `list contact` command.
 At least one contact shown in the list has at least one tag.

     1. Test case: `add tag -id 1 -t x`, where x is an already existing tag in the first contact.<br>
     Expected: The new tag appear below the name of the first contact in the list.
 The list of tags added is shown in the status message.